Magnetically-Driven Suppression of Nematic Order in an Iron-Based Superconductor: Discussion

 \section{Discussion}

+We have demonstrated the existence of a wholly new magnetic phase that exists at the boundary between superconductivity and stripe magnetism, an observation that has important implications for the origin of magnetic and structural transitions in the iron-based superconductors.
 It is important to distinguish these new results from previous observations of a reentrant tetragonal phase in electron-doped compounds, such as BaFe$_{2-x}$Co$_x$As$_2$~\cite{Nandi:2010ea}.
-All those transitions were within the superconducting phase and have been convincingly shown to result from the competition between superconductivity and antiferromagnetic stripe order~\cite{Fernandes:2010bn,Vorontsov:2010fv}.
-The reentrant phase that we report here occurs well above the superconducting transition temperature and so requires a different explanation.
-We are also unaware of any model of orbital order that would predict a reentrant non-orbitally-ordered phase at lower temperature.
-Our results are broadly consistent with the itinerant model described above and are a natural consequence of magnetic order induced by the interaction between the hole and electron pockets suggested by the Fermi surface geometry.
+All those transitions were within the superconducting phase and have been shown to result from the competition between superconductivity and stripe SDW order~\cite{Fernandes:2010bn,Vorontsov:2010fv}.
+The reentrant phase that we report here occurs at temperatures that are more than twice as high as $T_{\rm c}$ and so requires a different explanation.
+However, there is a similar competition between magnetism and superconductivity in the new phase evident from the partial suppression of the ordered magnetic moment below $T_{\rm c}$.

-The relaxation of the lattice parameters below the reentrant transition implies that there is some phase competition between the $C_2$ and $C_4$ phases in the high-temperature phase that is relieved below $T_{N_2}$.
-In principle, this could be modeled theoretically by extending the mean-field theory calculations performed so far to the more microscopic theory.
-Such a theory would be necessary to study a $C_2$ phase above the reentrant transition in which $\mathbf{\Delta}_X \neq \mathbf{\Delta}_Y$ but both are non-zero.
-Nevertheless, the prediction that a $C_4$ phase can become degenerate with the $C_2$ phase only at higher doping when the hole and electron Fermi surfaces are not as well-matched in size, and that the stability of the $C_4$ phase would be limited to a very narrow region close to the suppression of antiferromagnetism is borne out by the new data.
+We are unaware of any model of orbital order that would predict a reentrant non-orbitally-ordered phase at lower temperature.
+However, the prediction of spin-nematic models that a $C_4$ phase can become degenerate with the $C_2$ phase only at higher doping when the hole and electron Fermi surfaces are not as well-matched in size, and that the stability of the $C_4$ phase would be limited to a very narrow region close to the suppression of antiferromagnetism is borne out by the new data.

-Our results provide strong evidence for the validity of an itinerant model of nematic order in the iron-based superconductors, in which the orbital reconstruction of the iron $3d$ states is a consequence of magnetic interactions induced by Fermi surface nesting.
+Our results therefore provide strong evidence for the validity of an itinerant model of nematic order in the iron-based superconductors, in which the orbital reconstruction of the iron $3d$ states is a consequence of magnetic interactions induced by Fermi surface nesting.
 Whether nematic order, or at least strong nematic fluctuations, is a prerequisite for superconductivity is another challenge to address in the future.